LuisPastranaLemus/P_20250407_Cleaning-and-Transforming-Nested-Data/README.md

 # Data Analysis Project

-This project is part of the second sprint in a data analysis challenge, focused on advanced data processing techniques.
+This project is part of a basic data analysis challenge, focused on advanced data processing techniques.
 As a member of the analytics team, your task is to transform raw customer data from Store 1 into structured, usable formats for further insights.

 ---